Itsyourdriver/DriversTweaks/README.md

 ## Changes

-- Wither skeletons have a tiny chance to spawn with a bow  (if I can get it working, this will be toggleable.)
+- Wither skeletons have a tiny chance to spawn with a bow  (if I can make this toggleable, it will be)
-- Skeleton horses have a tiny chance to spawn in soul sand valleys. (if I can get it working, this will be toggleable.)
+- Skeleton horses have a tiny chance to spawn in soul sand valleys. (if I can make this toggleable, it will be)
 - [VanillaTweaks.net] Back To Blocks
 - [VanillaTweaks.net] Double Sabs
 - [VanillaTweaks.net] Blackstone to Cobblestone